| Read Time: 4 minutes

 In Alabama, the law imposes liability on bar owners and operators of similar establishments when they serve a visibly intoxicated person who causes injury to an innocent third party.

-This is called “dram shop” liability.
+This is called “dram shop” or liquor liability.

 What Is the Purpose Behind the Alabama Dram Shop Act?